-Since its first announcement at the tenth Google I/O, it became clear Google's push into VR with Cardboard was just the beginning.
+Since its first announcement at the tenth Google I/O, it's been clear that Google has wanted to push the standards of mobile VR onto a higher plane.
+It also became quickly apparently that Cardboard was just the beginning.

-We long suspected Google would launch a follow up to the simple viewer in the form of a plastic competitor to Samsung's Gear VR - and we were sort of right.
+Enter Daydream VR, an entire platform dedicated to bringing great VR experiences to mobile devices.
+We had long suspected Google would follow up the simple Cardboard viewer with something more premium, like Samsung's Gear VR, and we were sort of right.

 Full review: Google Daydream View

 The view is clear: The Daydream platform is growing, and Google has the resources and the passion to push it even further.

 Here's everything we know now about the Daydream platform so far.

 While it initially felt like Google was going to allow a whole bunch of different manufacturers make Daydream headsets, we haven't really seen any since the View launched late last year.
 Regardless, we do know that all the Daydream hardware will have to accommodate a wide set of what Google is calling 'Daydream-ready phones.'
 Basically, powerful phones that have the software and hardware capable of running Daydream.

 The View itself is kind of like a comfy pair of sweatpants.
 There's plastic, sure, but most of that plastic is softened by a nice, comfortable material.
 That makes it comfy and light, and wearing the device, you'll notice that there's plenty of squishy padding.
 And oh, your glasses will totally fit inside.

 There's also a controller, which is super simple but touted as a powerful little device.
 The Rift comes with a similar looking remote control but it's not the main source of input.
 It's been noted that Google's controller is required to "enter VR", so best get used to the idea.